-● The projected capital expenditures, excluding capitalized stripping, are estimated to be $85 million.
+● 2015 total capital expenditures, excluding capitalized stripping, are forecast to be $77 million.

 Video about Kumtor: